-Shortly after that, the OdessaFile publisher removed all those columns without notice or public explanation, so they are also lost in cyberspace.
-In addition, I wrote about two dozen OP-ED opinion columns for the Corning Leader newspaper, mostly in 2012 and 2013 at the height of the fracking battles.
+Between 2010 and 2016, I wrote about 50 investigative stories related to the Finger Lakes for DCBureau.org, a non-profit website based in Washington, D.C.
+I also wrote more than a dozen environmental columns for Odessafile.com (a local website in Schuyler County, NY) and two dozen OP-ED opinion columns for the Corning Leader newspaper, mostly in 2012 and 2013 at the height of the fracking battles.
 I’ve reposted copies of all those wayward DCBureau, OdessaFile and Corning Leader stories on Water Front.

-I have a BA in journalism from the University of North Carolina at Chapel Hill (1974) and a MA in journalism from Ohio State (1991).
+I have a BA in journalism from the University of North Carolina at Chapel Hill (1974) and a MA in journalism from Ohio State University (1991).
 I split up my undergraduate years by enlisting in the U.S. Marine Corps toward the end of the Viet Nam war.
 After UNC, I was lucky to land a job at The Winston-Salem Journal, which had recently won the Pulitzer Public Service award (1971).

 My Pulitzer-nominated 1992 investigation into an international bank fraud led me to publish the non-fiction book Shell Game (St. Martin’s Press, 1995).
-Turns out that an obscure Atlanta branch of an Italian government-owned bank was Saddam Hussein’s primary financial channel in the West, a source for billions of dollars in secret and illegal loans for Iraqi missile, chemical and nuclear programs.
+It turns out that an obscure Atlanta branch of an Italian government-owned bank was Saddam Hussein’s primary financial channel in the West, a source for billions of dollars in secret and illegal loans for Iraqi missile, chemical and nuclear programs.
 The book won favorable reviews from Booklist, Library Journal, The Nation and The New York Times, which called it “smart, tenacious and uncompromised.”
 The National Law Journal published an excerpt, and for a while the Atlanta Public library had trouble hanging onto its copies.

-I’ve been married to Laura, for 45 years, most of them glorious.
-We have three grown kids and eight-grandchildren, ranging in age from a few months to 20 (see Schuyler, 3, with me, above).
-After tagging along after me on journalism-driven moves for decades, Laura decided in 2004 that it was time for us to move to the Finger Lakes, where her family has had deep roots.
+I’ve been married to Laura, for 46 years, most of them glorious.
+We have three grown kids and eight-grandchildren, ranging in age from one year to 21 (see Schuyler, 4, with me, above).
+After tagging along after me on journalism-driven moves for decades, Laura decided in 2004 that it was time for us to settle in the Finger Lakes, where her family has deep roots.
 Fair enough.